Br14n41/bashmap/README.md

 # Bashmap

-Bashmap is a simple bash script designed to use nmap to quickly scan for open ports, then run Nmap with the -A flag to enumerate OS, services, and versions.
-Created to simplify scanning a small list of IPs for the OSCP exam.
+A simple bash script designed to use nmap to quickly scan for open ports, then run Nmap with the -A flag to enumerate OS, services, and versions.
+Created to simplify scanning a small list of IPs for the OSCP exam and in my work as a penetration tester.

 ## Prerequisites